-A definite diagnosis of Creutzfeld-Jacob Disease by a Consultant Neurologist of an Irish or United Kingdom Hospital resulting in permanent neurological deficit with persisting clinical symptoms.
+A definite diagnosis of Creutzfeld-Jacob disease by a Consultant Neurologist resulting in permanent neurological deficit with persisting clinical symptoms.

-Permanent neurological deficit with persisting clinical symptoms" is clearly defined as:
+Permanent neurological deficit with persisting clinical symptoms" is defined as:

-- Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life. - Symptoms that are covered include numbness, hyperaesthesia (increased sensitivity), paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty in swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.
+- Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life. - Symptoms that are covered include numbness, hyperaesthesia (increased sensitivity), paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia

+(difficulty in swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.

-- An abnormality seen on brain or other scans without definite related clinical symptoms. - Neurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms.
+- An abnormality seen on brain or other scans without definite related clinical symptoms. - Neurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms. - Symptoms of psychological or psychiatric origin.